emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``--emrun``
 	Enables the generated output to be aware of the :ref:`emrun <Running-html-files-with-emrun>` command line tool.
 This allows ``stdout``, ``stderr`` and ``exit(returncode)`` capture when running the generated application through *emrun*.

+``--cpuprofiler``
+	Embeds a simple CPU profiler onto the generated page.
+Use this to perform cursory interactive performance profiling.

+``--memoryprofiler``
+	Embeds a memory allocation tracker onto the generated page.
+Use this to profile the application usage of the Emscripten HEAP.

 .. _emcc-config:

 ``--em-config``